ArunPrakashG/Luna/README.md

-A simple console application written in C# using .NET Core framework with a single goal, provide you with assistance in your home, turning on lights, and turning them off, just with your voice!
+A simple console application written in C# using .NET Core framework with a single goal, provide you with assistance in your home, turning on lights, and turning them off, just with your voice! that's not all, it can be more than your personal assistant, it can be your J.A.R.V.I.S.

-## but wait !!!

-that's not all, it can be more than your personal assistant, it can be your J.A.R.V.I.S.
 Built and designed to run on raspberry pi 3 in headless and completely unattended mode. able to handle errors smartly and do the needful on certain circumstances.

-## Installation and execution
+## Installation
 - Install .NET Core on your raspberry pi first. see here for installation [.net core installation](https://www.hanselman.com/blog/InstallingTheNETCore2xSDKOnARaspberryPiAndBlinkingAnLEDWithSystemDeviceGpio.aspx)
 - Download the latest release from here [Release](https://github.com/SynergYFTW/HomeAssistant/releases)
 - Create a new directory called Tess and extract downloaded .zip file to that folder.

+## Startup (assuming you followed the above installnation steps...)
-- Open a terminal on tess folder and run HomeAssistant.dll using command `dotnet HomeAssistant.dll` on terminal.
+- Open a terminal on tess folder.
+- Run HomeAssistant.dll using command `dotnet HomeAssistant.dll` on terminal.
+- Wait for tess to initialise.

 ## Features
 - Cross-platform - not just because its made on dotnet core, but because it is smart enough to know its platform and adapt accordingly.